South Hackney Parochial Charity

 Application Success Factors

-Demonstrate Clear Alignment with Priorities: Applications should explicitly demonstrate how they address one or more of the charity's priority areas: socially isolated elderly, individuals/families with no recourse to public funds, advice and support organizations, or youth support services.
+Demonstrate Clear Alignment with Priorities: Applications should explicitly demonstrate how they address one or more of the charity's priority areas: socially isolated elderly, individuals/families with no recourse to public funds, advice and support organisations, or youth support services.

 Third-Party Support for Individual Grants: Individual applications must come through a supporting agency.
 This requirement ensures vulnerable individuals have appropriate professional support and helps verify need.